-- To diagnose the cause of the prostate problem, the doctor will do a rectal exam, patient history and take bacterial cultures if infection is suspected and ruling out prostate cancer.
+- To diagnose the cause of the prostate problem, the doctor will do a rectal exam, patient history and take bacterial cultures if the infection is suspected, and rule out prostate cancer.

 - Prostate cancer is common in men over 50, especially in African Americans and in men who eat fatty food and/or have a father or brother with prostate cancer.

-- Initiial procedures and tests to diagnose prostate cancer may include:
+- Initial procedures and tests to diagnose prostate cancer may include: